 California Birth Equity Collaborative

-Improving Care for, by and with Black Mothers
+Improving Care, Experiences and Outcomes for Black Mothers

 The California Birth Equity Collaborative is a CMQCC quality improvement initiative to improve birth care, experiences and outcomes for Black mothers and birthing people in California.
 Our team is comprised of partnerships among: